 What I want you to hear, to really understand, is this—you are not to blame.
 You are not gullible.
 You are not defective.
 You are not naive.
 You were no match for a sociopath, for a skilled sexual predator.
 And you don’t want to be.
 Be grateful that you were not able to relate and therefore didn’t see it coming.
 And it’s ok if you saw it coming, but couldn’t believe it.
 I wavered between the two many times throughout my ordeal.

-If that was you too, and you couldn’t accept what you were witnessing, you are not wrong for making excuses for the abuser, for minimizing things and sweeping some under the rug.
+If that was you too, and you couldn’t accept what you were witnessing, you are not wrong for making excuses for the abuser, for minimizing things and sweeping them under the rug.
 You were only attempting to make sense of something that you are not capable of understanding.
 And that is a good thing.
-A really good thing.

 Does it make us more vulnerable?
 Yes.
 But can we learn from it and be more aware the next time a sexual predator crosses our path?
 Certainly.